-Recommended Family holidays in Kissimmee
+Recommended family holidays in Kissimmee

 A visit to Orlando’s theme parks is a trip of a lifetime for many families, so why stay in Kissimmee?
-Right next door to all the fun, this city is Orlando’s friendly neighbor, perfectly situated in the heart of all the action.
+Right next door to all the fun, this city is Orlando’s friendly neighbour, perfectly situated in the heart of all the action.
 The top theme parks are all within a short drive, while Kissimmee boasts an impressive range of accommodation options with something for just about every budget.
 An outstanding value, you’ll find everything from resorts and condos to eight-bedroom self-catering luxury homes with enough room for the whole family and the cousins too.

 Historic downtown Kissimmee boasts a variety of family-friendly restaurants, unique shops and antique stores, as well as classic cars that cruise the streets, and a parade finale on Friday and Saturday nights.

-Getting Around Kissimmee
+Getting around Kissimmee